-Established by the U.S. Congress in 1986, the Barry M. Goldwater Scholarship and Excellence in Education Program honors Senator Barry M. Goldwater, who served his country for 56 years as a soldier and statesman including 30 years of service in the U.S. Senate.
-The purpose of the Foundation, as stated in the enabling legislation, is to alleviate a critical current and future shortage of highly qualified scientists, mathematicians, and engineers.
+The Barry M. Goldwater Scholarship and Excellence in Education Program honors Senator Barry M. Goldwater.
+The purpose of the Foundation is to alleviate a critical current and future shortage of highly qualified scientists, mathematicians, and engineers.
 A more realistic statement of purpose, in today's terms, is to provide a continuing source of highly qualified individuals to those fields of academic study and research by awarding scholarships to college students who intend to pursue careers in these fields.

 The University of Puget Sound may nominate up to four outstanding students each year.
-Goldwater trustees intend to award up to 300 Goldwater Scholarships each year.
+Goldwater trustees must:

-All students who are interested in applying for a Goldwater Scholarship will fill out a Letter of Intent with the Graduate and Undergraduate Fellowships Office and begin working on their applications early in the fall semester by requesting an official application form from our office.
-There is a Fall Campus Deadline of December 6, 2013 when a final draft of the application must be turned in to the Fellowship Office.
-Letters or recommendation should also be received at that time.
+All students who are interested in applying for a Goldwater Scholarship will fill out an Initial Interest Form with the Graduate and Undergraduate Fellowships Office and begin working on their applications early in the fall semester by requesting an official application form from our office.
+There is a fall campus deadline in December when a final draft of the application must be turned in to the Fellowship Office.
+Letters of recommendation should also be received at that time.

-The final Campus deadline for completed applications to be submitted to the Graduate and Undergraduate Fellowships is the second Friday in December.
-This allows time for the evaluation of the application, with formal submission to the Goldwater Foundation prior to the early February deadline.
+The final campus deadline for completed applications to be submitted to the Graduate and Undergraduate Fellowships is the second Friday in December.
+This allows time for the evaluation of the application, with a formal submission to the Goldwater Foundation prior to the early February deadline.